philippe86220/Integer-Converter-with-Python-and-Docker/README.md

 # Integer Converter with Python and Docker

 This small project converts a decimal integer into its binary and hexadecimal representations.

-For negative numbers, it uses two's complement.
+For negative values, Python's bitwise operations behave as if integers were represented in two's complement with an unlimited number of leading `1` bits.
+The program applies a bit mask to display the value using the selected width.

 The program automatically selects the smallest signed width suitable for the value: 8, 16, 32, or 64 bits.

 ## Examples